Brummer98/Portfolio_BramvHout/README.md

 ![Sonarcloud result](img/SonarcloudResult.png)

+Sonarcloud will perform a analysis everytime a new push has been made to the main branch of the FitOne repository.

 ### Business process
 To help improve my profiency for learning outcome ***7: Business process***, i've made a process that shows how a FitOne user adds an item to their diary.
 It shows how the client functions and also how the system handles what the client does.